 - Sri Lanka

-- Turkey (exceptions apply for holders of official passports)
+- Turkey (except holders of diplomatic, service and special passports)

-The following individuals are exempt from airport transit requirements
+The following nationals of the countries listed above are nonetheless exempt from airport transit requirements, if they are

 - Holders of valid visas and national residence permits issued by any EU and Schengen country,